 Step #8 - Prepare For The Inspection

-The buyer will most likely home a home inspection performed on your home.
-These are quite standard and dealing with hundreds of sales transaction per year our team knows just what the inspectors will be looking for.
-We will advise you to adjustments or items that may need attention prior to the inspector arriving to your home.
+The buyer will most likely have a home inspection performed on your residence.
+These are quite standard and, dealing with hundreds of sales transactions per year, our team knows just what the inspectors will be looking for.
+We will advise you on adjustments or items that may need attention prior to the inspector arriving to your home.
 The cleaner the report comes back, the less likely that buyer will change their mind.

 Step #9 - Negotiate Repairs

 Any deficiencies that come to light based on your inspection will then need to be negotiated between the buyer and seller.
 We will help you determine which items are potentially items that will be an issue for the appraiser or lender.
-Without both parties satisfied your sale may nt be able to move forward.
+Without both parties satisfied, your sale may not be able to move forward.

 Repairs are complete and now the re-inspection is scheduled.
 Providing all the repair receipts to the buyer prior to the inspection will not only speed things along, it will help to ensure a clean re-inspection.
 Any questionable repair items should always be discussed with the inspector before the work is done in order to make sure he will sign off when the time comes.
 Many of our contractors have experience with the local inspectors and that open dialogue ensures the work is done right the first time and you are not paying extra money for remaining issues.

-When the appraisal is finalized it is a good practice to check with the buyer’s lender to see what conditions are remaining to be cleared in order to get the loan documents to title.
-Many times as the sellers representative we can assist in clearing issues to help get the file to closing on time.
+When the appraisal is finalized, it is good practice to check with the buyer's lender to see what conditions are remaining to be cleared in order to get the loan documents to title.
+Many times, as the seller's representative, we can assist in clearing issues to help get the file to closing on time.
 Being proactive can make all the difference when selling your home.